How to Fix Apex Legends Crashing in Ranked Mode?

 Click on Verify integrity of game files.

-5. Click on “Verify integrity of game files…” and wait for steam to verify the game files.
+5. Click on “Verify integrity of game files…” and wait while Steam checks your files.

 Fix the Crash by Verifying files on Steam